metabase/metabase/docs/administration-guide/10-single-sign-on.md

 ---

-## Next: Creating a Getting Started Guide
+## Next: Authenticating with SAML
-Learn how to easily [make a Getting Started Guide](11-getting-started-guide.md) for your team.
+If you use a SAML-based identity provider for SSO, [learn how to connect it to Metabase](16-authenticating-with-saml.md).